Funicular: Comparison with inclined elevators

 Despite their names, neither system is a true funicular.

 Some inclined elevators are incorrectly called funiculars.
-On an inclined elevator the cars operate independently rather than in interconnected pairs, and are lifted uphill.
+On an inclined elevator, the cars operate independently rather than in interconnected pairs, and are lifted uphill.

-A notable example is Paris' Montmartre Funicular.
+A notable example is Paris's Montmartre Funicular.
 Its formal title is a relic of its original configuration, when its two cars operated as a counterbalanced, interconnected pair, always moving in opposite directions, thus meeting the definition of a funicular.
-However, the system has since been redesigned, and now uses two independently-operating cars that can each ascend or descend on demand, qualifying as a double inclined elevator; the term "funicular" in its title is retained as a historical reference.
+However, the system has since been redesigned and now uses two independently operating cars that can each ascend or descend on demand, qualifying as a double inclined elevator; the term "funicular" in its title is retained as a historical reference.